vjkaruna/tweetswift/README.md

 Required Tasks
 ============

-- Sign in with OAuth.
+- Tray with spring animation.
-- Pull to Refresh.
+- Gesture recognizer for opening and closing tray.
-- Compose and reply to tweets.
+- Profile pages with bio and recent tweets.
-- Tweet details page.
+- Mentions page.
-- Favoriting and native retweeting.
-- User details saved between instances.
+- Tap on avatars to bring up profile.